Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_CreateOrUpdate_ServiceNow_Incident/readme.md

 * Select _Development Tools\API Connections_.
 * Select a connection you'd like to authorize.
 * Click on General\Edit API Connection.
-* Enter path to your instance, e.g. https://dev12345.service-now.com.
+* Enter path to your instance, e.g. dev12345
 * Enter username.
 * Enter password.
 * Click Save.

+**Note:** You can get the credentials at your ServiceNow instance by going to _My account\Instance Action\Manage instance password_.

 Alternatively, you can follow these steps to achieve the same goal.
 This would be especially useful if the previous steps didn’t work for you.
 * Go to _Logic Apps_.